-Compliance Checklist Yes / No Annual Report Disclosures 55.
+Complia nce Checklist Yes / No Annual Report Disclosures 55.
 GAAP All information that is required by Schedule 10 or part 6 of the Local Government Act (LGA) is to be prepared in accordance with generally accepted accounting practice.
 56. Annual Report A local authority must prepare and adopt in respect of each financial year an annual report containing in respect of that year the information required by part 3 of schedule 10, made up of clauses 15 - 21 (refer below).
-2. The purposes of an annual report are: to compare the actual activities and the actual performance of the local authority in the year with the intended activities and the intended level of performance as set out in respect of the year in the long-term council community plan and the annual plan and to promote the local authority's accountability to the community for the decisions made throughout the year by the local authority.
+2. The purposes of an annual report are: a) to compare the actual activities and the actual performance of the local authority in the year with the intended activities and the intended level of performance as set out in respect of the year in the long-term council community plan and the annual plan and to promote the local authority's accountability to the community for the decisions made throughout the year by the local authority.
 3. Each annual report must be completed and adopted, by resolution, within 4 months after the end of the financial year to which it relates.
 4. A local authority must, within 1 month after the adoption of its annual report, make publicly available: a) its annual report and b) a summary of the information contained in its annual report.
-The summary of the annual report must represent, fairly and consistently, the information regarding the major matters dealt with in the annual report.
+5. The summary of the annual report must represent, fairly and consistently, the information regarding the major matters dealt with in the annual report.
 57. Financial statements An annual report must include: a) audited financial statements for the financial year for the local authority; and b) audited consolidated financial statements for the financial year; and c) such other information as is necessary to enable an informed assessment of the operations of each entity reported on.
 58. Do we have triennial agreements in place? (s 15)

-Complia nnce Checklist Yes / No 59.
-Have we undertaken any significant new activities?
-If yes, have we complied with Section 16?
-60. Has every decision complied with Sections 76, 77, 78, 80, 81, 82 and 83?
+If yes we undertaken any significant new activities? , have we complied with Section 16?
+If yes , have we complied with Section 16? · 60.
+Has e every decision complied with Sections 76, 77, 78, 80, 81, 82 and 83?
 61. Have we complied with s 100, re a balanced budget?
 If no, have we complied with Section 101?
-62. Have we policies on: - Liability management?
-Investments?Development contributions?
-Development contributions?Partnerships with the private sector? - Remission and postponement of rates on Maori land? - Rates remission?
-Rates postponement?Revenue and financing? - Revenue and infancing? - Significance?
-63. Groups of activities The Annual Report, Annual Plan and LTCCP must, in relation to each group of activities of the local authority: a) identify the activities within the group of activities; b) identify the community outcomes to which the group primarily contributes; report the results of any measurement undertaken during the year of progress towards achievement of those outcomes; d) describe the identified effects that any activity has had on the social, economic, environmental or cultural well-being of the community; e) include an audited statement in respect of the Annual Report: i setting out a comparison between actual levels of service of that group of activities and the intended levels of service (as set out in the LTCCP in respect of that year) of that group of activities; and ii give the reasons for any significant variance between the actual service provision and the expected service provision: and f) include an audited statement in respect of the Annual Report: i describing any significant acquisitions or replacements of assets undertaken by the LA in the year to which the report relates (NB significant is determined by Council's significance policy); and ii giving reasons why the LA acquired or replaced those assets; and iii giving reasons for any significant variation between acquisitions and replacements projected in the LTCCP and those actually made.
+62. Have we policies on: Liability management? - Investments?
+Development contributions?
+Partnerships with the private sector? - Remission and postponement of rates on Maori land?
+Rates remission? - Rates postponement? - Revenue and financing?
+Significance? - Significance: 63.
+Grou ps of activities annual Report, Annual Plan and LTCCP must, in relation to each group ivities of the local authority: a) i dentify the activities within the group of activities; l , dentify the community outcomes to which the group primarily contributes; report the results of any measurement undertaken during the year of brogress towards achievement of those outcomes; describe the identified effects that any activity has had on the social, economic, environmental or cultural well-being of the community; e) i nclude an audited statement in respect of the Annual Report: i setting out a comparison between actual levels of service of that group of activities and the intended levels of service (as set out in the LTCCP in respect of that year) of that group of activities; and i f) i nclude an audited statement in respect of the Annual Report: i describing any significant acquisitions or replacements of assets undertaken by the LA in the year to which the report relates (NB significant is determined by Council's significance policy); and i i giving reasons for any significant variation between acquisitions and replacements projected in the LTCCP and those actually made.